 period of at least two days after becoming a member.

 3. A President shall be elected annually at each Annual General Meeting.

 4a.
 The Lady members shall elect a Captain and Vice-Captain at the Annual General Meeting.

 4b.
-The Gentlemen members shall elect a Captain (who will also be the County Delegate) and a Vice Captain at the Annual
+The Gentlemen members shall elect a Captain and a Vice Captain at the Annual General Meeting.

 4c.
 A Chairman, Vice Chairman, Honorary Secretary, Honorary Treasurer, Green Ranger, Match Secretary, Publicity Officer,